A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Simulation Study

 \section{Simulation Study}

 In a simulation study, we examined the confidence interval coverage of our approach and how our approach compares in power to the bounds approach under the simultaneous sensitivity model of \citet{Gastwirth1998}.
 The power of a sensitivity analysis is defined as the probability that it correctly rejects the null hypothesis in a favorable situation where there is a genuine treatment effect and no unmeasured confounding (\citealp{Rosenbaum2010design_sens}).
-If there is no bias and a treatment effect, then we would hope to reject the null hypothesis of no effect and the power of a sensitivity analysis in the favorable situation is the chance that our hope will be realized.
-The power of a sensitivity analysis guide the choice of methods of analysis for a fixed research design (\citealp{hansen2014clustered}).
+If there is no bias and a genuine treatment effect, then we would hope to reject the null hypothesis of no effect and the power of a sensitivity analysis is the chance that our hope will be realized.
+The power of a sensitivity analysis guides the choice of methods of analysis for a fixed research design (\citealp{hansen2014clustered}).

-In Subsection \ref{subsec: simulation: linear}, we generate data according to the data generating process described in Section \ref{section: notation and model} with $\kappa(\boldsymbol x_i)$ and $\psi(\boldsymbol x_i)$ both linear in $\boldsymbol x_i$, a real treatment effect, and no unmeasured confounding.
-We verify our confidence interval has correct coverage and demonstrate our method is more powerful than the simultaneous sensitivity analysis in \cite{Gastwirth1998}.
-In Subsection \ref{subsec: simulation: non-linear}, we generate the response from a nonlinear model and verify matching combined with regression adjustment within matched sets makes our model robust against model misspecification.
-In Subsection \ref{subsec: simulation: more}, we perform simulations with different effect sizes, error structures, and consider more realistic situations where the matching is not exact.
-In these different scenarios, we demonstrate our framework is robust against various model misspecifications, including a non-normal error structure, a non-linear response model, and non-exact matching, in the sense that the coverage of our confidence intervals is always approximately equal to the nominal coverage.
+In Subsection \ref{subsec: simulation: linear}, we generate data according to the data generating process described in Section \ref{section: notation and model} with $\kappa(\boldsymbol x_i)$ and $\psi(\boldsymbol x_i)$ both linear in $\boldsymbol x_i$, a real treatment effect, and no unmeasured confounding (corresponding to $(\lambda, \delta) = (0, 0)$).
+We verify that our confidence interval has correct coverage and demonstrate that our method is more powerful than the simultaneous sensitivity analysis in \citet{Gastwirth1998}.
+In Subsection \ref{subsec: simulation: non-linear}, we generate the response from a nonlinear model and verify that matching combined with regression adjustment within matched sets makes our method robust against model misspecification.
+In Subsection \ref{subsec: simulation: more}, we perform additional simulations with different effect sizes, error structures, and consider more realistic situations where the matching is not exact.
+In all of these scenarios, we demonstrate that our framework is robust against various model misspecifications, including a non-normal error structure, a non-linear response model, and non-exact matching, in the sense that the coverage of our confidence intervals is always approximately equal to the nominal coverage.